effortV/Small-sample-modeling-and-mechanism-guided-design-of-polyamide-nanofiltration-membranes-via-BO/README.md

 - All scripts fix random seeds (`random_state` for `train_test_split`, `random_state=0` for Bayesian optimization, `SEED=42` for the GA) so that results are deterministic given the same input data and library versions.
 - The hyperparameter search ranges and final selected values reported in the paper are hard-coded in the corresponding scripts.
-- Minor numerical differences may occur across XGBoost / scikit-learn versions; the versions used in our experiments are pinned via `requirements.txt`.
+- Minor numerical differences may occur across XGBoost / scikit-learn versions.